Solid Rail Hollow Rail Closed-end Hollow Rail Solid Connecting Plate Hollow Connecting Plate Rail Clip

 Discover Our T-shaped Guide Rails

-T-shaped Guide Rails consist of a guide rail body and a fixed plate, with the rail body vertically positioned at the center of the fixed plate.
+T-shaped guide rails, also called T-type guide rails, consist of a guide rail body and a fixed plate, with the rail body vertically positioned at the center of the fixed plate.
 The guide rail body includes a rail head and a rail tail.
 A shock-absorbing hole is designed at the rail head, housing a built-in shock-absorbing device that effectively reduces internal stress during elevator operation and extends the guide rail’s service life.
 The rail tail features a heat dissipation hole to help manage heat buildup during high-frequency use.
 The fixed plate is equipped with mounting holes embedded with elastic spacers, which prevent bolts from being over-tightened and enhance the guide rail's seismic resistance, further protecting the structure.

 Additionally, the guide rail features rounded chamfered edges, which help minimize friction between the guide shoe and the rail, reducing wear and operational noise.